Cannabidiol (CBD) oil is a popular product that has garnered increasing attention over the past few years.

 Manufacturers claim that drinking it can be an easy way to get your CBD fix and reap its potential health benefits.

-Summary CBD is a compound found in marijuana that has been associated with many health benefits.
+Summary CBD is a compound found in cannabis that has been associated with many health benefits.
 CBD-infused water is now available, alongside an array of other CBD products, including oils, gummies, and capsules.

 One of the main problems with CBD water is that most brands contain very little CBD.